eMedicine Specialties > Endocrinology > Thyroid

 The amount of iodine in the diet can influence the hormone synthesis activity in the thyroid gland.

-• Dietary iodine intake may influence the remission rate after antithyroid drug therapy.
-This is based on the observation that the outcome of antithyroid therapy in the older literature showed lower remission rates compared with more recent studies and the average dietary iodine content has been decreasing over the years.
+Dietary iodine intake may influence the remission rate after antithyroid drug therapy.
+This is based on the observation that the outcome of antithyroid therapy in the older literature showed lower remission rates than it did in later studies and that the average dietary iodine content has been decreasing over the years.
 However, a direct causal relationship has not been established by clinical trials.

 Activity